Careers360 Logo

 How to Prepare for CUET 2026 at Home Without Coaching

 A lot of students think coaching is necessary to crack CUET-but that’s not true.
-With the right strategy and discipline, you can easily prepare for CUET 2026 at home and still score good.
+With the right strategy and discipline, you can easily prepare for CUET 2026 at home and still score well.
 Many CUET toppers study on their own using NCERT books, mock tests, previous year papers, and a structured daily plan.
 If you stay consistent and follow a smart strategy, self-study is more than enough to get into Delhi University, BHU, JNU, Hyderabad University, and other top CUET colleges.

 Here’s how you can prepare for CUET at home step by step: